 If you have been given two hours for an examination, then that is because your lecturers feel this is a sensible time to complete your examination.
+Completing your exam too quickly could cause you to make silly mistakes or not perform at your best.

 Whilst you may be an absolute whizz and be inclined to speed through, we would advise that you always carefully read the question, read it again and then check over your answers to make sure you are using your time wisely.
-Completing your exam too quickly could cause you to make silly mistakes.

-If you have a 24 hour examination, make sure you give yourself enough time to check references at the end, check your paraphrasing and still leave enough time to submit your work.
+If you have a 24 hour examination, remember that you're not expected to work for the full 24 hours, but do make sure you give yourself enough time to check references at the end, check your paraphrasing and still leave enough time to submit your work.

 If you need help planning your time, you can download your January 2021 Revision Planner here.

 Get the right academic support: